Skip to main content

 • 🔰 Information: Regarding the OTA archives, we delete the previous files whenever a new archive is uploaded.
 We do not maintain an online archive of these files or the ISOs.

-• ⚠️ Important: There’s no background process (i.e., a daemon), and the utility doesn’t force updates (offline updates); users are responsible for keeping their installations up to date.
+• Starting with Nitrux 6.0.0, the Nitrux Update Tool System automatically checks for updates.
+However, the utility doesn’t force updates (offline updates); users are still responsible for keeping their installations up to date.

 • The Nitrux Update Tool System does not update or modify files in the user’s home directory, such as the desktop configuration, during upgrades or rollbacks.

-• ⚠️ Important: Users can run the following command to update the files in their home directory to the default versions, then log out and log back in.
-However, this will replace them, so keep that in mind.
+• ⚠️ Important: Users can run the following command to update the files in their home directory to the updated default versions, then log out and log back in.
+However, this will replace their own files, so keep that in mind.

 • rm -r ~/.config/crystal-dock && cp -R /etc/skel/.config/* ~/.config/ && cp -R /etc/skel/.crystal-dock-2 ~/ && ln -sv ~/.crystal-dock-2 ~/.config/crystal-dock